Go to the home page of your business website. Do it. Yes, right now.

 Maybe you’re already getting a lot of calls- and that’s great.
 But, the quickest way to lose a hot lead from your website is to keep them from becoming a lead at all.
 And, one of the terrible things a consumer can experience is eagerly calling a local business and listening to the phone ring and ring for what seems like an eternity.
 Or worse, leaving a detailed voicemail, but never receiving a call back.
 If you’ve experienced this when contacting another business, then you know what it feels like if a consumer has this experience with yours.
 If you really want more business from potential customers who call you, consider using a call recording system that alerts you when you receive a new contact, so you have a means to review calls that are answered (either by a human or by a voicemail system) and promptly call back any prospects that aren’t taken care of immediately.
 Studies have shown that 50% of consumers will go with the business that responds to them first – so make sure it’s yours!

 What other tricks have you tried to get more calls from your website?
-Do you have an effective system in place to handle the calls you do get?
+Do you have an effective call handling system in place?
 Let us know in a comment.